Chapter 1: The Afternoon Bunch

 And the fact that Caleb is wearing his favorite snapback hat made her heart accelerate even more.

-But even so, Brooke has to be meticulous around Caleb, because he has the ability to read minds.
+But even so, Brooke has to be meticulous around Caleb, because he can read minds.

 Speaking of Caleb, his smile begins to turn sour as milk when the Phoenix siblings ignite their fiery remarks.

-"Jesus Christ, are you guys actually done or not?"
+"Jesus Christ, are you guys done or not?"

 Nessa nods as she pulls the zipper along the silver bumpy edges of her red backpack and tells Johnny to drop the machine.